-In accordance with FASB ASC 350-10, Accounting for Website Development Costs, the Organization had \$12,426 capitalized for website development costs at June 30, 2023 and 2022.
-The capitalized amount is fully amortized and included in property, plant, and equipment in the accompanying statements of financial position.
+In accordance with FASB ASC 350-10, Accounting for Website Development Costs, the Organization had \$26,800 and \$12,426 capitalized for website development costs at June 30, 2024 and 2023.
+The capitalized amount is amortized and included in property, plant, and equipment in the accompanying statements of financial position.